 Disney Plus recently dropped the seventh and final season of the acclaimed Star Wars: The Clone Wars animated series.
 That show introduced fans to The Bad Batch, a group of Republic clone troopers with different genetic codes and talents compared to most of the other clones.
 Now, Disney plans to release an entire spinoff series focusing on these troopers, Star Wars: The Bad Batch.

 The series will take place after The Clone Wars.
 We presume that the Bad Batch troopers were not affected by the Emperor’s Order 66 directive.
-The official press release states that the Bad Batch will be taking on “daring mercenary missions as they struggle to stay afloat and find new purpose.”
+The official press release states that the Bad Batch will be taking on “daring mercenary missions as they struggle to stay afloat and find a new purpose.”
 Dave Filoni, who led the original Clone Wars team, is an executive producer for this new series, which is due in 2021.
 It may be one of the best Disney Plus Star Wars shows.

 Untitled female-lead Star Wars series